EduardoNicoleit/Airdrop-Manager/README.md

-# AirdropManager Project
+# Airdrop Manager

 ## Overview

-The AirdropManager project consists of a smart contract written in Solidity and a JavaScript script for initiating token airdrops to multiple addresses on the Ethereum blockchain.
+The AirdropManager consists of a smart contract written in Solidity and a JavaScript script for initiating token airdrops to multiple addresses on the Ethereum blockchain.
 The project enables efficient distribution of ERC20 tokens to a predefined list of recipients.

 ### Smart Contract